 You can also name a “successor attorney-in-fact.”
 This is someone who takes over if the first one can’t or won’t do it anymore.

 The attorney-in-fact is responsible for keeping records of all the transactions they do for you.
 This is called “accounting.”
 Ask to see these records on a regular basis.
 Even if you trust someone, getting regular accountings on a quarterly or monthly basis is a good idea.
 It is also a good idea to have the accountings go to you AND someone else like a family member or friend who can help keep track of things.

 Legally, the attorney-in-fact is supposed to do things only in your best interest.

 A power of attorney must be written, dated, and signed by you in front of a notary public.
 If you want the power to end at a certain time, list the day, month, and year when it ends.

-Important: the power of attorney is effective as soon as it is signed and notarized.
+Important: the power of attorney is effective as soon as it is signed.
 It gives powers to the attorney in fact right away- not only if you become sick or incapacitated.

 The power of attorney form was updated in January 1, 2014.
 The current form has more instructions and warnings about the roles and responsibilities of an Attorney in Fact.